The Similars: Plot

 Ulises becomes frustrated when he is stuck in a bus depot during a massive storm while his wife gives birth in nearby Mexico City.
-The elderly clerk, Martin, tells him that the storm has temporarily stopped the bus service.
 Intermittent broadcasts on Martin's radio report increasingly worse news, eventually revealing that the storm is suspected to be a worldwide phenomenon of unknown origin.
-Ulises attempts to call the hospital with the station's payphone, only to be disconnected after a brief exchange that only worries him further.
-Ulises asks to use Martin's phone, but Martin says he does not have an outside line.
+Ulises attempts to call the hospital with the station's payphone, only to be disconnected.
+Ulises asks to use the phone of the elderly clerk, Martin, but Martin says he does not have an outside line.

 Irene, a pregnant woman, takes shelter in the bus station.
-As she becomes flustered with Martin's disinterest in their plight, Ulises assists her and suggests she try to call for a taxi with the payphone.
-When she reports it is on the way, Ulises excitedly offers to share the fare with her.
-Ulises asks an older woman, Roberta, if she is also interested in sharing the fare, but she becomes agitated and responds in a language Ulises cannot understand.
-While they wait for the taxi, Irene goes to the restroom, where a cleaning woman, Rosa, surprises her and insists that she stay at the station.
-While Irene attempts to flee Rosa, Rosa has what appears to be an epileptic seizure.
+Ulises suggests she try to call for a taxi with the payphone.
+When she reports it is on the way, Ulises excitedly offers to share the fare.
+While they wait for the taxi, Irene goes to the restroom, where a cleaning woman, Rosa, insists that she stay.
+While Irene attempts to flee Rosa, Rosa has a seizure.

-At the same time, three more people arrive at the station: Alvaro, Gertrudis, and Gertrudis's son, Ignacio.
+Three more people arrive at the station: Alvaro, Gertrudis, and Gertrudis's son, Ignacio.
 Hearing Irene's calls for help, the others assist her.
 Martin, his face covered in bandages, comes out of his office with a rifle and blames everything on Ulises.
 Confused, Ulises says he is just a miner who is worried about his wife.
-As Martin continues to rant, Roberta has the same epileptic seizure as Rosa.
-Alvaro and Ulises disarm Martin.
-As Ulises ties up Martin, Alvaro assists Roberta.
-Alvaro, a medical student, becomes concerned when he sees Gertrudis inject Ignacio with an hypodermic needle.
+An older woman there, Roberta, has the same epileptic seizure as Rosa.
+The group disarms and ties up Martin.
+Alvaro, a medical student, becomes concerned when he sees Gertrudis inject Ignacio with a hypodermic needle.
 She insists Ignacio needs regular doses to remain calm.